kev065/bank-of-flatiron/README.md

 - Add new transactions by filling out a form with the transaction details(date, description, category and amount).
 - Search for specific transactions by clicking the search bar and entering the date, description, income or amount.

-How to Use
+### How to Use
 1. Clone this repository to your local machine.
 2. Ensure you have node.js, npm and json server installed globally.
-3. Navigate to the **my-app** directory and run the following command: json-server --watch db.json
+3. Navigate to the **my-app** directory and run the following command: `json-server --watch db.json`
-4. Install react dependencies on your project directory by running the following command: npm install && npm start
+4. Install react dependencies on your project directory by running the following command: `npm install && npm start`
-5. Your application will now run in your default browser at port 3001 http://localhost:3001/
+5. Your application will now run in your default browser at **port 3001** http://localhost:3001/
 6. You can now test out the app by clicking on the search bar or adding transactions.
+7. You can conribute to this project by forking it, making the necessary changes, pushing to github and creating a pull request.

+### Licence
+This project is licenced under {the MIT Licence](https://github.com/kev065/bank-of-flatiron/blob/main/LICENSE/).